 Few subjects trigger stronger feelings than race, ethnicity and religion.
 While related, these three anthropological concepts have distinct meanings and are not as readily interchangeable as many ideologues may prefer.
 Broadly speaking race refers to our genetic inheritance, ethnicity to our cultural background and religion to our belief system.
 While we cannot change our genetic inheritance or choose our upbringing and the community of our early years, we may, at least in liberal secular societies, adapt to new cultural influences and choose our faith later in life.
-Put another way, while race is a matter of nature alone and religion is wholly cultural, ethnicity is defined by an interaction between society and biology.
+Put another way, while race is a matter of nature alone and religion is wholly nurture, ethnicity is at the crossroads between society and biology.

 One of the greatest ironies of recent history is that the same forces of first mercantile imperialism and later global corporatism that led to the almost complete ethnic cleansing of Australia in 18th and 19th centuries are now having similar effects in many towns and cities across Western Europe, as the autochthonous peoples become an ethnic minority in what they once believed was their country.
 In both cases we see a sudden break in cultural continuity that disproportionally impacts people with the least economic means.